 * The Daily Value listed here comes from the current food label.
 If you wish to see the updated Daily Values that are used for the new food label (required by 2020), see the Federal Register / Vol. 81, No. 103 / Friday, May 27, 2016 / Rules and Regulations, pages 241 - 242 of the PDF document (or pages 33982 - 33983 of the Federal Register document).

-For certain nutrients, it is the synthetic form found in supplements or fortified food sources that can cause risk in high doses.
+For certain nutrients, the UL only applies to the synthetic form of the vitamin found in supplements or fortified food sources that can cause risk in high doses.
+This is true for vitamins A, E, niacin, and folate.
 Nutrients coming from natural food sources are rarely the cause of nutrient toxicity.
-Please see below for more detail about this issue of supplement form vs. food source.Folate

 Are you surprised that the UL is lower than the Daily Value?
 This is not an error and the reason is simple.
 The tolerable upper limit (UL) applies only to magnesium coming from supplements and medications.
 Too much magnesium from supplements and medications can cause adverse health effects such as diarrhea, nausea, and cramping.
 But the good news is that there is no UL for magnesium that comes from food or water.